 Power

 Our power metric combines acceleration, top speed, and uphill power output.
 To measure acceleration, we measure how long it takes for the bike to go from a complete stop to its top speed while using the throttle on flat, open pavement.
 To confirm top speeds, we max out the bike and use the Strava mobile app in conjunction with the onboard speedometer on the display.
 We use the same hill near the GearLab headquarters to test uphill power output and observe maximum uphill speed and how much it slows down in the steepest section.
 These measurements are performed using the same size and weight test rider without carrying extra cargo.
 If our test rider weighs less at the time of testing, we add weight to a backpack or fanny pack.
 To quantify the results of our experiential testing, we also put our electric bikes on a dynamometer to measure the torque and power delivered to the wheel.
-These figures are significantly less than the numbers published by manufacturers, but our testing numbers account for drivetrain efficiency loss and give us real comparative data.
+These figures are significantly lower than the numbers published by manufacturers, but our testing accounts for drivetrain efficiency losses and provides real comparative data.
 The power and torque figures that we publish are “at the wheel” measurements and capture the actual performance of the bike as a whole.

 While assessing the pedal assistance modes, we look at the number of modes, how well they work, and how much speed increases from one mode to the next.
 We check their acceleration, noting jumpy starts that might throw the rider off balance or a power band that feels unnatural.
 This is more common on bikes with cadence sensors than torque sensors.
 We note how much of a pedal cycle is needed before the assistance kicks in and how much effort it takes from the rider to reach the top pedal-assist speed.